 Then they served lunch.
 I had the Delta cheeseburger, which is one of my favorites.

 The cheeseburger came with potato salad.
 Desert of cheese, grapes and pie was served at the same time as the cheeseburger.
 It was a tasty, simple lunch.

 Cruise and Chilling

 Afterwards, there was time to watch a movie and snooze.
-The IFE screen is not large; however the selection of entertainment is good and the headsets deliver high-quality audio.
+The IFE screen is small; however the selection of entertainment is good and the headsets deliver high-quality audio.

 Approaching SEA, Alex and I opened the window shades to enjoy the scenery.
 I had selected seats on the port side of the plane to get the best view of Mt.
 Rainier on the way into SEA.

 We parked at the S Concourse, which would also be our departure point for the flight to HKG.

 The 767-300ER is great for domestic service but the seat is cramped and uncomfortable in bed mode.
 This seat also needs storage.
 The Delta One experience is much nicer on international flights.
 We were looking forward to Delta One service to HKG on an A330-300.